CarlGroth/Carl-Bot/readme.md

 Args are what goes after the command, in `!temp home stockholm` "stockholm" is the args, in `!tag create test Hello World` "test" is the first arg and "Hello world" is the second.
 If an argument is in [square brackets] it means that it's optional.

 An alias is another way to call a command.
 For instance, `temp` and `weather` function identically.
-A caret (^) means that the command requires manage server to be used.
+If the command is in **bold**, that means it requires "manage server" to be executed.